 The ReMINDers have opened for some of the biggest names in the music industry, including Snoop Dog, Nas, The Roots, Lauryn Hill, Black Star, Big Boi, KRS-One, Rakim, K’naan and Fishbone.
 Their sound is a mix of soul, hip-hop and reggae, a mashup of sharp and often bilingual rhymes, soulful vocals and hip-hop beats tinged with reggae.
 Think of them as the Fugees crossed with the Black Eyed Peas with a dash of Digable Planets and an energy all their own.

-When I ask Idris Goodwin—professor, playwright, rapper and fellow Springs resident—about the improbability of the ReMINDers being based in the Springs, he invokes lyrics by the legendary emcee Rakim: “It ain’t where you from, it’s where you at.”
+When I ask Idris Goodwin—professor, playwright, rapper and fellow Springs resident—about the improbability of the Reminders being based in the Springs, he invokes lyrics by the legendary emcee Rakim: “It ain’t where you from, it’s where you at.”

-“The ReMINDers prove him right,” Goodwin says.
+“The Reminders prove him right,” Goodwin says.
 “Their work embodies a sort of wide-open-sky quality that makes it transcendent.
 And, of course, they’ve got skills, which in hip-hop is a primary requisite.
 They’ve been able to travel the world due to their level of focus and the fact that they make moves as a family.”

 It’s that combination of rootedness and transcendence that have brought me to Springs Orleans face to face with the artist.
 As Big Samir sips Moroccan mint tea, we talk about the challenges of maintaining a music career, the challenges of having a growing family, and the best ways to keep three kids happy on a quiet Saturday afternoon.

-Steve Hayward: What’s it like to do hip-hop in the Springs?
+Springs: What’s it like to do hip-hop in the Springs?
 Is it different from doing it elsewhere?